-If the PHP version of your website PHP is different to the PHP version of your backup it might cause problems with proper functioning of your website and may cause issues with some applications.
-This is happens more commonly with migrations from PHP 5 to PHP 7.
+If your website’s PHP version Because PHP is not the same as the PHP version in your backup, it may cause issues with the proper operation of your website and with some applications.
+This is more common when migrating from PHP 5 to PHP 7.

-We recommend that users back up their WordPress sites or network of sites regularly.
-You can also set up automatic backups using All-in-One WP Migration plugin extensions.
-Always make sure your plugin version is up to date.
+We recommend that users regularly backup their WordPress sites or network of sites.
+You can also use the All-in-One WP Migration plugin extensions to set up automatic backups.
+Make sure your plugin version is always up to date.

-3. Set WP_DEBUG constant to true in wp-config.php file in your WordPress installation path so that you can see all errors, warnings and notes that are received from the website during execution.
-This will help you to locate any problems
+Set the WP_DEBUG constant to true in your wp-config.php file to see all errors, warnings, and notes generated by the website during execution.
+This will assist you in locating any problems.

 If your install is stuck at “restoring X% files,” “restoring database,” or “activating mu-plugins”